 What many people don’t know, however, is that the mini-pill still comes with a host of ugly side effects, including increased risk of breast cancer, cervical cancer, and brain cancer—with one study showing that the risk of glioma nearly triples for women taking progestin-only birth control .

 Progestin is also known to decrease bone density, putting women at a higher risk for osteoporosis and bone fractures.
 Along with all forms of hormonal birth control, progestin increases the risk of depression .
 The FDA additionally lists high blood pressure as a side effect.
-As discussed above, the mini-pill also alters the endometrium and may lead, over time, to atrophy —an important consideration for women who plan to eventually get pregnant .
+As discussed above, the mini-pill also alters the endometrium and may lead, over time, to uterine lining atrophy, which can make it harder to conceive in the future .

 A laundry list of less severe side effects also accompanies use of the mini-pill.
 More than 5% of women in the clinical trials for Opill reported the following adverse reactions: headache, dizziness, nausea, increased appetite, abdominal pain, cramps and bloating, fatigue, vaginal discharge, dysmenorrhea (painful menstruation), nervousness, backache, breast discomfort, and acne.